 How To Turn Off The Water To Your House

-He also mentioned to “turn off your hot and cold water pipe valves to their washing machine” as another, less safe option if you are going to leave for an extended period of time.
-Well, I am sure my neighbors would have called me if they saw water running down the driveway from under the garage door.
+I’m confident my neighbors would have called me if they saw water running down the driveway from under the garage door when our water heater started to leak.
 I’m just glad I was home and not out of town.
-I used so many towels to mop up the water, as you can only imagine, right?
+I used so many towels to mop up the water, as you can only imagine.

 Learn Where To Turn Off Your Water Heater Valve